 The external surfaces of containers should be cleaned with a suitable detergent and rinsed.
-Containers should be disinfected for at least 10 to 15 minutes in freshly prepared 100-300 ppm chlorinated water, buffered to approximately pH 6.8, or by flooding the end with an appropriate alcoholic iodine solution (e.g., 2.5% w/v iodine in ethanol) and leaving for 20 minutes.
+Containers should be disinfected for at least 10 to 15 minutes in freshly prepared 100-300 ppm chlorinated water, buffered to approximately ph 6.8, or by flooding the end with an appropriate alcoholic iodine solution (e.g., 2.5% w/v iodine in ethanol) and leaving for 20 minutes.
 Alternatively the end can be decontaminated by flooding or spreading with a 2% solution of peracetic acid in an appropriate wetting agent (e.g., 0.1% polysorbitan 80) for 5 minutes.
 Containers should be dried immediately after disinfection, using clean sterile disposable paper tissues or towels.
 Appropriate safety precautions should be taken when using any of these chemical disinfectants.

 All containers should be handled as if they contained botulinum toxin or pathogens.
 Horizontal laminar flow cabinets which blow air over the operator should not be used.
 A safety cabinet may be used when opening containers suspected of not being commercially sterile.
 Swollen containers should be opened within the cabinet while inside a sterile bag or by using the sterile inverted funnel method to contain any spraying of the contents.
-When not sampling the contents, cover the open end with a sterile cover (e.g., sterile half Petri dish or other suitable sterile covers).
+When not sampling the contents, cover the open end with a sterile cover (e.g., half Petri dish).

 It is usual to open the non-coded end of the metal container.
 For cans containing liquid or semi-liquid components, a sterile stainless steel spike with a shield can be used to pierce the container and the contents sampled using a sterile pipette or equivalent apparatus.
 For opening cans containing solid product a sterile disc cutter should be used, or alternatively the side may be aseptically pierced and the can opened by aseptically cutting round the body.
 It is essential that damage to the seams and seals be avoided when opening containers.
-Open plastic containers from the bottom or side to prevent damage to the seal area and/or lid.
-After disinfection lightly flame dry avoiding damage to the plastic container and with a small heated sterile device such as a soldering iron equipped with a sharp tip, cut a hole large enough for the aseptic removal of the samples.

 If a safety cabinet is not used, it is recommended that a face shield be worn and that the side seam point away from the person opening the container.
 To test for hydrogen, gas may be collected in a test tube over the point of puncture and the open end of the tube immediately exposed to a flame.
 A loud "pop" indicates the presence of hydrogen.
-If the can to be used for gas analysis is also to be used for cultural analysis, precautions should be taken to prevent external contamination.